Stories help us to make sense of the world, and photography is a language that everyone can understand.

 Best cameras and lenses for photojournalism

 Looking forward to your first assignment as a photojournalist?
-Our experts explain the best kit to get you started.
+Our experts explain the best kit to get you started in documentary photography.